DeafChefSteph/Library/README.md

 A digital library where books can be entered.
-As of now the books are stored only in JS.
-Thus they are deleted when the website is refreshed.
-All functions in JS (beside storage) are completed.
-Styling is still insufficient
+The data is stored locally.
+Thus refreshing the site will not delete data